 What you may not be aware of is that Chevron, a Fortune 50 company that has been in the business of oil and gas production since the 1800s and is one of the original Seven Sisters, has decided to expand their escapades even further by acquiring both the SKIL and SKILSAW brands.

 Has this acquisition been a triumph for consumers who have grown to love both the SKIL and SKILSAW brand?
 That is remained to be seen.
-Hopefully, there won't be any major production changes and SKIL, and specifically, SKILSAW will continue to build rugged circular saws that will last a lifetime.
+But hopefully, there won't be any major production changes and SKIL, and specifically, SKILSAW will continue to build rugged circular saws that will last a lifetime.

 SKILSAW is known for building the first worm drive circular saw that has been celebrated for this achievement for nearly 100 years.
 Let's just hope that SKILSAW can maintain their legendary status and continue to manufacture circular saws like the SKILSAW SPT77WML-01 into the future.